ccsb-scripps/AutoDock-GPU/README.md

 # Compilation

 You only need to do this if you want to target our sources to a different system or modify the code.
+This can be configured in the [Makefile](Makefile).

 ## Compilation on Linux
 ```zsh